AmpersandTarski/documentation/syntax/structureOfModel.md

 ENDCONTEXT
 ```

 Keywords in Ampersand are always CAPITAL words.
 Note that any context has a name.

-The elements in a context will be defined on the following pages.
+Other elements in a context will be defined on the following pages.